Dr. Anne Thiel, ND

 After I got better I knew I wanted to help people who have not found satisfactory healing or guidance from the conventional medical world, who need help achieving their wellness goals, and who want to prevent or reverse disease by making changes in their daily lives.

-I received my Doctorate of Naturopathic Medicine at the National College of Natural Medicine in Portland, OR, and followed it with a two-year residency in Integrative Oncology at the Goshen Center for Cancer Care.
+I received my Doctorate of Naturopathic Medicine at the National University of Natural Medicine (formerly National College of Natural Medicine) in Portland, OR, and followed it with a two-year residency in Integrative Oncology at the Goshen Center for Cancer Care.
 Through that experience I came to believe that no cancer treatment is complete without these four professionals: an oncologist, a mental health therapist, a dietician, and a naturopathic doctor.